 Greg was invited to cover the US premier of Blue Planet 2 out in Miama.
 Whilst there he also made films about the high-tech submersibles and the state of the art research vessel.
 He also worked with the BP2 digital team presenting an investigation into the amount of plastic we eat.

-Keynote Speaker giving talks on his science adventures to over 35,000+ adults, children, & families:
+Keynote Speaker giving talks on his science adventures to over 50,000+ adults, children, & families:

-Greg trekked up into the cold, thin air of Everest Base Camp with a group of medics from UCL to share their cutting-edge research with the world.
-Greg produced videos and articles for The Guardian, Newsround, and many others, telling the story of how their work turned our ideas about intensive care medicine upside-down.
-He also talks about this scientific adventure to tens of thousands of people worldwide through his interactive live show ‘Everest Lab’.
+Greg trekked up into the cold, thin air of Everest Base Camp with a group of medics from UCL, sharing their story through videos and articles for The Guardian, Newsround, and many others.
+This talk is on how their work turned our ideas about intensive care medicine upside-down and tells of Greg's adventure up into the Himalayas.
+Click below for more info or CONTACT Greg to book.

 Greg was the Science Guy on Blue Peter for over 4 years, regularly going into the studio to inspire & entertain with experiments to answer questions including ‘Why are tennis balls fluffy?’, ‘What shape is a raindrop?’, ‘Why are chillies hot?’ and many more.